 Here are five of the most common signs your life could improve following a total joint replacement:

 If the above symptoms are all too familiar to you, it could be time to speak to your doctor about your options.
 He or she can discuss whether or not total joint replacement surgery could improve your quality of life, as well as inform you about any potential risks or complications.

-Each of our Springpoint continuing care retirement communities in New Jersey and Delaware offer on-site senior rehabilitation programs designed to help you recover from a total joint replacement as quickly as possible.
+Each of our Springpoint Life Plan communities in New Jersey and Delaware offer on-site senior rehabilitation programs designed to help you recover from a total joint replacement as quickly as possible.
 Our professional team is comprised of caring individuals there to help you or your loved one.
 For more information about our high quality senior rehabilitation services, please contact us today.